Hornchurch F.C.: 2005 reformation

 Their first season in the Conference South saw AFC Hornchurch finish 20th, resulting in relegation back to the Isthmian League Premier Division.
 The 2013–14 resulted in a fifth-placed finish and qualification for the promotion play-offs.
 In a repeat of the 2011 final, they faced Lowestoft Town following a 1–0 win over Kingstonian in the semi-finals.
 On this occasion, they lost 3–0 to the Suffolk club.
 The following season saw them finish 23rd out of 24 clubs in the Premier Division and relegation to Division One North.
 They finished fifth in 2015–16, again qualifying for the promotion play-offs.
 After beating Thurrock 2–0 in the semi-final, they were beaten 3–1 by Harlow Town.
 In 2016–17 a fourth-place finish led to another playoff campaign, with the club losing 1–0 to Thurrock in the semi-finals.

 AFC Hornchurch were champions of the renamed North Division in 2017–18, earning promotion back to the Premier Division.
 At the end of the following season they were renamed Hornchurch Football Club.
 In 2020–21 the club won the FA Trophy for the first time, defeating Hereford 3–1 in the final, becoming the first seventh tier club to win the competition.
 They finished the league season in fourth place, going on to beat Enfield Town 3–2 in the play-off semi-finals before losing the final 3–2 to Cheshunt.
 The club were Premier Division runners-up the 2022–23, again entering the play-offs.
 After beating Cray Wanderers 4–2 on penalties after a 3–3 draw in the semi-finals, they lost 1–0 to Aveley in the final.
 The following season the club Premier Division champions, earning promotion to the National League South.

+In 2025–26 Hornchurch were runners-up in the National League South.
+They went on to beat Weston-super-Mare 2–0 in the play-off semi-finals, before defeating Torquay United 3–2 (after extra time) in the final to earn promotion to the National League.